Toyota Camry (XV70)

-The Toyota Camry (XV70) is a mid-size car that has been produced by Toyota as the eighth-generation of the global Camry model, and was introduced at the January 2017 North American International Auto Show.
-It is built on the GA-K platform.
+The Toyota Camry (XV70) is a mid-size car produced by Toyota from June 2017 to October 2024.
+Replacing the XV50 series, the XV70 represented the eighth generation of the Toyota Camry in all markets outside Japan, which followed a different generational lineage.
+The XV70 Camry was introduced at the 2017 North American International Auto Show, it is built on the GA-K platform.

 Markets

 The XV70 Camry was first launched in Japan on 10 July 2017.
 North American production started in June 2017 and sales began in late July 2017.

 For the North American market, due to the need to equip Toyota Motor Manufacturing Kentucky with new equipment for the Toyota New Global Architecture, a small portion of the initial batch of the XV70-series Camry was sourced from the Tsutsumi plant in Japan.
 For the Australian market, the XV70 Camry was imported from Japan and launched on 21 November 2017.
 This followed the termination of 55 years of Toyota production in Australia, including the closure of the Camry plant at Altona, Victoria.
+The XV70 Camry also replaced the Camry-based Aurion, which was discontinued in Australia after 11 years.

 The XV70 Camry was launched in Thailand on 29 October 2018.

 It was also revealed for the Malaysian market on 1 November 2018 and launched on 22 November 2018 at the Kuala Lumpur International Motor Show.
 In the Philippines, it was launched on 10 December 2018.

 It was also launched in Indonesia on 8 January 2019, in Singapore on 10 January 2019 at the Singapore Motorshow, in India and Brunei on 18 January 2019, and in Vietnam on 23 April 2019.
 It has been available in Western Europe since April 2019, replacing the Avensis, returning to this market after 14 years of absence.